Field Station: Dinosaurs

 Field Station: Dinosaurs is an outdoor prehistoric theme park with one location in the United States.
-The park is designed for families with children between the ages of three and eleven.
-The park both feature a walking tour with full-size, scientifically accurate animatronic dinosaurs along with interactive exhibits and live shows designed to educate children about dinosaurs within the context of the local ecosystem.
-The Executive Producer and Expedition Commander is Guy Gsell, a lifelong dinosaur enthusiast.
+The park is designed for families with children between the ages of three and eleven and features a walking tour with life-sized animatronic dinosaurs as well as interactive exhibits and live shows designed to educate children about dinosaurs.
+Guy Gsell is credited as the creator and founder of the Field Station: Dinosaurs brand.

-The first location opened in New Jersey in 2012, when it was named Best Local Theme Park by Time Out New York In 2013 Field Station: Dinosaurs was named the second best dinosaur theme park in the world.
+The first location opened in New Jersey in 2012, and was named Best Local Theme Park the same year by Time Out New York.
 Fodor's named Field Station: Dinosaurs one of the World's Best Spots for Dinosaur Lovers on March 6, 2014.

-In 2018, the second location opened in Derby, Kansas (Wichita metro area).

-As of 2025, the New Jersey park officially closed for good at the end of the operating season on November 9th.
-Leaving the Kansas park the only park in operation.
+In 2018, a second location opened in Derby, Kansas (Wichita metro area).
+The New Jersey park closed permanently at the end of the operating season on November 9, 2025, leaving the Kansas location the only one in operation.

-New Jersey park
+New Jersey location

-The first location opened on May 26, 2012, at Snake Hill in Secaucus, New Jersey.
+The first Field Station: Dinosaurs location opened on May 26, 2012, at Snake Hill in Secaucus, New Jersey.
 After four seasons, Field Station: Dinosaurs lost its lease on the property to make room for a new campus of the Hudson County Schools of Technology.
-The Secaucus park closed on September 7, 2015 with record crowds and began its search of a new home.
+The Secaucus park closed on September 7, 2015.
 Possible locations included Derby, Kansas and West Milford, New Jersey.
-In 2016, Field Station: Dinosaurs opened in its new location in Bergen County’s Overpeck County Park alongside Teaneck Creek.
-The lush greenery and natural environment provides a dramatic backdrop for the dinosaurs.
+In 2016, Field Station: Dinosaurs opened in its new location in Bergen County's Overpeck County Park alongside Teaneck Creek.

-In 2018, a new dinosaur was introduced into the New Jersey park.
-The Spinosaurus won the popular vote from park goers and was brought in to replace the Argentinosaurus which met a fiery demise the previous season.
-When first purchased by Field Station: Dinosaurs, the 90’ Argentinosaurus was the largest animatronic dinosaur ever made.

-The park has announced that the New Jersey location will close in November 2025, and that is seeking a buyer for the entire collection.